Jackass 3D: Crew

 Notable exceptions to the supporting cast are Brandon DiCamillo, who had a falling out with cast member Bam Margera, and Raab Himself, who was recovering from alcoholism and drug addiction.

 Production

+Development

 In December 2009, director and producer Jeff Tremaine began doing camera tests with the 3D equipment.
 In that same month, Johnny Knoxville announced the return of the entire cast of the previous two movies.
-According to Deadline Hollywood, a stunt called "The Heli-cockter" was filmed and shown to Paramount executives in its 3D format to greenlight the project.
+According to Deadline Hollywood, a stunt called "The Heli-cockter" was filmed and shown to Paramount Pictures executives in its 3D format to greenlight the project.
 Chris Pontius tethered a remote control-operated helicopter to his penis, and grinned while he swung it around.